Church

 The Interior

-Planning Your Timeline at St. Anastasia Catholic Church
+Planning Your Timeline

-We don't publish generic sample timelines because they're useless without knowing your wedding date.
+We don't publish generic timelines.
+They're useless without knowing your date.
 Here's why:

 December 5:30 PM sunset